-The college aims to reward good behaviour by setting a points threshold every ½ term and every student maintaining that threshold will have the opportunity to go on the college trip for that ½ term or get a £5 ‘Love to shop’ voucher.
+The Academy aims to reward good behaviour by setting a points threshold every ½ term and every student maintaining that threshold will have the opportunity to go on the school trip for that ½ term or get a £5 ‘Love to shop’ voucher.

-All students are expected to be sensible and work in harmony with all members of the college.
-They must also be good ambassadors for the college and understand that they are responsible for their actions.
+All students are expected to be sensible and work in harmony with all members of the Academy.
+They must also be good ambassadors for the school and understand that they are responsible for their actions.